 Of course, this strategy will only be effective if employees are also energy-conscious while working at home.
 We can achieve the best results if we manage not to disrupt the average level of energy use in our homes even as we work there.

 With a programmable thermostat, you can adjust the temperature in the office whether there are people present to do so or not.
-You can also upgrade to a smart thermostat model, which syncs with your smartphones, thus allowing you to control it without even being inside the office.
+You can also upgrade to a smart thermostat model, which syncs with your smartphone, thus allowing you to control it without even being inside the office.

 The smart thermostat model lets you inform it of your usual working hours, thus enabling it to cool/heat the office before employees resume.
 This helps to save electricity and reduce energy costs.

 When purchasing computer devices, buying the ones with long-lasting battery life and energy-saving features is always better.
 They might cost more initially, but you should look at them as an investment because the devices will last for a longer period, thus saving you more money.

 Energy-efficient devices offer various benefits and help you save electricity as they require less time to charge with more hours of use.
 Prioritize laptops over desktops when buying devices for the office, as laptops use less energy.